 - Short-term study options.
 Independent schools offer international students a range of short-term study options.

 - Student visas.
-Overseas students should be aware of the visa requirements of the Australian Government Department of Immigration for temporary entry to Australia.
+Overseas students should be aware of the visa requirements of the Australian Government Department of Home Affairs for temporary entry to Australia.

 - Student pathways.
 International students studying in Queensland schools have a range of options for further studies in Australia and overseas available to them.